March of 2019

 But these stories are not just about our corner of Southwestern Ontario.
 These true tales of Canadian life cover the breadth of the nation and will resonate with readers from coast to coast.
 Within this book, you will encounter a famous dead elephant, a national hero, possibly Canada’s worst ever hockey team, train travellers, an angry bear, beautiful sunsets and northern lights.
 All of them offer a slice of truth about what this country is about – even one about a fur-bearing trout.

 The book’s launch is on June 25, 2017, from 3-5 p.m. at Anderson Craft Ales (1030 Elias St., London, Ontario).
 Members of the public who want to celebrate with the local authors are welcome.
 The Fur-Bearing Trout … and Other True Tales of Canadian Life will be there, hot off the press, for $15 a copy.

 Copies of the book will also be available at Attic Books, Chapters/Indigo and other bookstores and venues.
 Readings will be scheduled from now through December.

 PWAC London gratefully acknowledges the London Arts Council for their generous grant towards printing costs for this book.

 Spring 2017 Art Installation

-Evelyn is happy to announce she is one of the 13 London artists to have their art purchased by The London Arts Council who administer the Public Art Policy on behalf of the City of London.
+Evelyn has been chosen as one of the 13 London artists to have their art purchased by The London Arts Council who administer the Public Art Policy on behalf of the City of London.
 As part of this policy, they coordinate the Community Public Art Program.
 Community Public Art Projects are collaborative initiatives involving London-based professional artists.

 The 2016-2017 Community Public Art Project: Traffic Signal Wraps is a partnership program between the Public Art Program and the City of London Transportation Division.
 They have purchased art from 13 artists and will be printing the artwork on vinyl wraps, to be attached to 20-30 traffic signal light boxes located all around the city of London.